-Stalk yield: The stalk yield of sesamum was significantly influenced by graded levels of sulphur application (Table 3).
-In sulphur sufficient soil, the stalk yield has shown a significant increase with sulphur at the rate of 30 kg S ha-1. urther increase of sulphur application, didnot increased the yield significantly.
-However in case of sulphur deficient soil, significant increase in stalk yield was recorded upto 50 kg S ha-1 with a yield of 3249 and 3205 kg ha-1.
+stover yield: The stalk yield of sesamum was significantly influenced by graded levels of sulphur application (Table 3).
+In sulphur sufficient soil, the stalk yield has shown a significant increase with sulphur at the rate of 30 kg S ha-1.
+Further increase of sulphur application, didnot increased the yield significantly.
+However in case of sulphur deficient soil, significant increase in stalk yield was recorded upto 50 kg S ha-1 with a yield of 3175 and 3154 kg ha-1.
 Among the varieties, TMV 7 has recorded the highest stalk yield than that of SVPR 1.
-Similar increase in stalk yield have been reported by Suchhanda et al. (2016) and Ojoni et al. (2018).
+Suchhanda et al. (2016) and Ojoni et al. (2018) have reported similar increase in stalk yield.

-Oil content: The oil content of different varieties was significantly influenced by graded levels of sulphur application (Fig. 1).
-In sulphur sufficient soil, the oil content has shown a significant increase by applying sulphur up to 30 kg S ha-1, the increase in oil content was not significant with further increase of sulphur application.
+Oil content: The graded levels of sulphur application (Fig. 1) significantly influenced the oil content of different varieties.
+In sulphur sufficient soil, the oil content has shown a significant increase by applying sulphur up to 30 kg S ha1 the increase in oil content was not significant with further increase of sulphur application.
 However, in case of sulphur deficient soil, significant increase in oil content was recorded up to 50 kg S ha-1 with a yield of 49.90 per cent and 52.30 per cent respectively for TMV 7 and SVPR 1.
 Among the varieties, SVPR 1 has shown increased oil content.
-This might be due to the importance of sulphur playing a vital role in the synthesis of essential amino acids like cysteine, cysteine, methionine and certain vitamins like biotin, thiamine, vitamin B1 as well as formation of ferredoxin an iron-containing plant protein that acts as an electron carrier in the photosynthetic process and chlorophyll which is required for the production oil.
-Similar results were also obtained by Bosale et al., 2011 and Dharati et al., 2017.
+This might be due to the vital role of sulphur in the synthesis of S containing amino acids and vitamins like biotin, thiamine, vitamin B1 as well as formation of ferredoxin an iron-containing plant protein that is required for the production oil.
+Bosale et al., (2011) and Dharati et al., (2017), also obtained similar results.

 Biological yield: Data presented in Fig. 2 showed that application of sulphur to sesamum had significantly enhanced the biological yield at different soil sulphur status.
 In case of sulphur sufficient soil, the yield response was significantly increased up to 30 kg S ha-1 and on further increase in dosage of sulphur through gypsum has resulted in a non-significant trend.
-In accordance to sulphur application in sulphur deficient soil, the response of yield was extended up to 50 kg S ha-1 with a yield of 4134 and 3980 kg ha-1 respectively for two varieties among which TMV 7 had produced higher biological yield than SVPR 1.
+In accordance to sulphur application in sulphur deficient soil, the response of yield was extended up to 50 kg S ha-1 with a yield of 4021 and 3908 kg ha-1 respectively for two varieties among which TMV 7 had produced higher biological yield than SVPR 1.